array-eu/deptree_presentation/PITCHME.md

 ### Legal Context

 - proprietary/custom packages ("own packages") and dependencies of own packages deserve a more in depth analysis than "mere-aggregation" packages
-- conflicts with OSS (Copyleft) licenses are more likely to happen with proprietary/custom packages
+- conflicts with OSS (Copyleft) licenses are more likely to happen with proprietary/custom packages (no public scrutiny)

 ---